miguelmarcondesf/activerecord-tenanted/GUIDE.md

     - make sure we pay attention to Rails.config.active_record.migration_error when we turn off auto-migrating

 - database tasks
+  - [ ] RootConfig should conditionally re-enable database tasks ... when AR_TENANT is present?
   - [ ] make `db:migrate:tenants` iterate over all the tenants on disk
   - [ ] make `db:migrate AR_TENANT=asdf` run migrations on just that tenant
   - [ ] do that for all (?) the database tasks like `db:create`, `db:prepare`, `db:seeds`, etc.